-The cast-iron cooking grates and griddle measure 16 x 16 inches each, providing 512 square inches of cooking capacity between the two sides.
+The cast-iron cooking area and griddle measure 16 x 16 inches each, providing 512 square inches of cooking space capacity between the two sides.
 You can also remove the cookbox and griddle and place a Dutch oven or frying pan directly on the burners.

 This is an incredibly durable and sturdy tailgate grill, but it does have a couple of downsides.
 It can be a pain to assemble on-site since the legs are tricky to adjust.

 The Blackstone is also a large grill, measuring 52 x 24 x 38.5 inches and weighing in at 75 pounds.
 You’ll probably need a hand moving and setting it up.
 It also only has a 90-day limited warranty.

 Those issues aside, this is a tough grill that is ideal for tailgating, camping, and parties.
 The versatility and durability of this grill outweighs any concerns I have about its warranty or set-up.